 You can also run the content through a content optimization platform mentioned above, such as Surfer SEO, to ensure that the content has the appropriate amount of target keywords and related phrases and is properly optimized for SEO purposes.
 These tools aren’t perfect, so don’t overly focus on trying to improve your score, as this can make the article sound unnatural.
 Rather, use them as a loose guide to help ensure your content has the best chance of achieving its goal.

-Get started now by leveraging AI in your marketing automation software
+Get started now by leveraging generative AI in your marketing automation software

 Most B2B content marketers rely on some type of marketing automation software to attract the right audience, convert website visitors into customers, and run marketing campaigns.
 You’re probably also using a CRM to track, segment, and contact prospects at various stages of your sales funnel.